parthgoswami-github/prod/contributorblog_10/index.md

 Divya, I appreciate you so much for taking the time to share your experience and viewpoint on open source contributions.
 I have learned lots of things from our conversation, and I hope that it will be helpful to our readers.
 Thank you so much!

-I will leave you all with my favorite takeaway from this interview..

-###### A contributor is only a contributor when they can bring in other contributors to contribute to the project.

 <br/>

 ## Resources